revsystems/jQuery-Proto/README.md

     });

-Personally, I prefer using the function-as-class pattern (explained in the Usage section) because it lets you specify local variables.
+Personally, I prefer using the prototype pattern (explained in the Usage section) because it lets you specify local variables.
 As you can see above, constantly repeating "this" can get clunky and complicated (the context changes often with jQuery), and users can reference functions that should be private, like $("select").sb("myUtility").